KaushikCh/azure-docs/articles/service-fabric/service-fabric-run-script-at-service-startup.md

 ![Visual Studio CopyToOutput for SetupEntryPoint batch file][image1]

-Now edit the *MySetup.bat* file and add the following commands set a system environment variable and output a text file:
+Now edit the *MySetup.bat* file and add the following commands, that set a system environment variable and output a text file:

 ```
 REM Set a system environment variable.
 This requires administrator privilege